ahmadshaista/ud036_StarterCode/README.md

 How to Run Project
 ------------------
-You can launch a terminal window (command prompt for Windows users) and then navigate to the project's directory.
-From there you can run the command python project_file.py (substituting in the name of your project's file) and that will execute the code within the python file.
-For example at windows command prompt, type the following commands:
+At windows command prompt navigate to the project's directory.

-                                                                    cd "provide the project path"
-                                                                    python project_file.py
+Run the python program with the following command "python entertainment_center.py"

 Extra Credit Description